Grapefruit

 Band members Related acts

-line up 1 (1967-69) - George Alexander (aka Alexander Young) (RIP 1997) --
+line up 1 (1967-68) - George Alexander (aka Alexander Young) (RIP 1997) -- vocals, bass, sax

-rhythm guitar line up 1 (1969) - George Alexander (aka ALexander Young) (RIP 1997) -- vocals, bass, sax (replaced Pete Swettenham)
+line up 3 (1969) - George Alexander (aka Alexander Young) (RIP 1997) -- vocals,

 |

-- Fynn McCool (Mick Fowler and Geoff Swettenham) - Lee (Mick Fowler) - The Marcus Hook Band (Alexander Young) - Moondance (Alexander Young) - The Nightimers (John Perry) - The Only Ones (John Perry) - Paintbox (Alexander Young) - John Perry (solo efforts) - Tony Rivers & the Castaways (John Perry and Geoff Swettenham) - The Sleepy (Mick Fowler) - The Sugarbeats (John Perry and Geoff Swettenham) - Summer Wine (John Perry) - Tramp (Alexander
+- Fynn McCool (Mick Fowler and Geoff Swettenham) - Lee (Mick Fowler) - The Marcus Hook Band (Alexander Young) - Moondance (Alexander Young) - The Nightimers (John Perry) - The Only Ones (John Perry) - Paintbox (Alexander Young) - John Perry (solo efforts) - Tony Rivers & the Castaways (George Alexander, John Perry and Geoff Swettenham) - The Sleepy (Mick Fowler) - The Sugarbeats (John Perry and Geoff Swettenham) - Summer Wine (John Perry) - Tramp (Alexander

 Young)